-Bliss is always infinite in nature, it unlimited because attainment of Bliss implies that it can never be overcome by suffering.
-There can no other pleasure greater than what has beenattained.
+Bliss is always infinite in nature, it is unlimited because attainment of Bliss implies that it can never be overcome by suffering.
+There can be no other pleasure greater than what has beenattained.
 Just as light cannot be overcome by darkness, a person who has attained bliss can never be overcome by sorrow.

 The question is, where will one find such everlasting bliss?

 In the simplest terms, the quest for happiness can be classified in two categories.
 We will look for happiness in the material world or the spiritual world.
 There is no other place to turn to

 Our experience with the material world is vast and well known.
 We enjoy the various bounties that nature has provides us.
 Some fortunate people revel in the many luxurious benefits that they have.
 Many of us have more than what we required, yet we crave for more.
 The lesser privileged people live on with the hope of attaining some form of happiness in the future.

 Where do we lay our faith, belief and trust about the source of happiness?
 It is mostly in material objects or people.
 We think that attaining wealth, family, children or power will make us happy.
 But how much of these will make us happy?
 Is there a limit to it?